Updated: Jan 27

-They follow up with the credit bureaus checking for your results and making sure that errors stay off your report.
+They follow up with the credit bureaus, checking for your results and ensuring that errors stay off your report.

-The article also went on to say that “credit repair can cost around $100 a month and take several months — with no guarantee that your credit score will be higher at the end.”
+The article also said that “credit repair can cost around $100 a month and take several months — with no guarantee that your credit score will be higher at the end.”

 I don’t know about you, but I’m already irritated.

 Another question people often ask is, “Is credit repair legal?”